rlads2017G1/old-blog/_posts/2017-11-21-Posts-on-GitHub-Pages-Part-1.md

 $$\frac{\lambda}{3}$$

-If you place `\frac{\lambda}{3}` between two `$`s, it would be displayed inline,like this $\frac{\lambda}{3}$.
+If you place `\frac{\lambda}{3}` between two `$`s, it would be displayed inline, like this $\frac{\lambda}{3}$.

 ## Set Image Path
 When your output of code contains images, R studio would create a folder and save them in it.
-You can set where you want to save the images in advance(you migth want to do this if you're using Git and GitHub together) by inserting a code chunk after the YML:
+You can set where you want to save the images in advance(you might want to do this if you're using Git and GitHub Pages together) by inserting a code chunk after the YML:
 ```r
 {r setup, include=FALSE}
 knitr::opts_chunk$set(fig.path = "folder_for_image/")
 ```
-The code above will save the output images in a folder called `folder_for_image` in the working directory.
+The code above will save the output images in a folder called `folder_for_image` in the current working directory.

 <br>
 <br>